takanory/slides/20190917pyconjp/PITCHME.md

 Note:
 * BTW, This year, I am challenging to talk or poster at PyCon around the world.
 * Japan is the 6th place in my PyCon tour.
-* See you again at PyCon somewhere.
+* (See you again at PyCon somewhere.)
-* If you are interested in my tou, ...
+* If you are interested in my tour, ...

 +++